NakaokaRei/Objc-Resources-Package/README.md

 1. Clone this repository.
 2. Open Package.swift with Xcode.
-3. Run the Objc-Resources-Package test target.
+3. Run the Objc-Resources-Package scheme.
 Or run the below command in the terminal.
 ```
 xcodebuild -scheme Objc-Resources-Package test -destination "name=My Mac"| xcpretty
 ```